Everything You Ever Wondered About Public Holidays

 Why Payroll Teams Dread Public Holidays

 Managing holiday pay is complex.
 From varying rates to overlapping schedules, it’s not always clear how to calculate it properly.
-Holiday payroll rules can be tricky to get right, especially in companies that operate across regions or countries.
+Holiday payroll rules can be tricky to get right, especially in companies that operate across time zones or countries.

 When Holidays Disrupt Your Schedule